 CONCLUSIONS

 Polysomnographic features in COPD are a consequence of sleep-induced respiratory loads.
 COPD patients may respond to increased respiratory loads with marked sleep disturbances or, alternatively, they may have minimal sleep disturbance but a highly abnormal breathing pattern with or without severe alterations in gas exchange.
 The same principles described in this statement for COPD may also apply to other respiratory diseases characterized by lower airway obstruction, such as asthma and cystic fibrosis.
 Depending upon which polysomnographic features predominate, patients may present with a variety of daytime symptoms and clinical outcomes, ranging from insomnia to hypersomnia with and without cardio-pulmonary complications.
-We strongly advocate for further research into sleep related breathing disorders in patients with COPD, to better understand the spectrum of disease, optimize the definitions and equipment used to assess patients, and determine the optimal mode of therapy.
+We strongly advocate for further research into sleep disordered breathing in patients with COPD, to understand better the spectrum of disease, optimize the definitions and equipment used to assess patients, and determine the optimal mode of therapy.

 REFERENCES